cpey/os-dev/README.md

 # os-dev

 Set of exercises to study on x86 platform boot and OS development.
-Based on _Writing a Simple Operating System — from Scratch by Nick Blundell_ [1].

 ## Tests